-- On the front panel, press MENU, then choose Tools using the control knob, and select GPI Output Triggers. - or - - In the Workstation AppCenter, select System | Configuration, click GPI, then click the GPI-Output tab.
+- On the front panel, press MENU (, then choose Tools using the control knob, and select GPI Output Triggers. - or - - In the Workstation AppCenter, select System | Configuration, click GPI, then click the GPI-Output tab.

 On the GPI Output Triggers menu, select And make settings as needed

 Channel None No GPI output triggers are set.

 R1 Channel R1 triggers the GPI output.

 P1 Channel P1 triggers the GPI output.

 P2 Channel P2 triggers the GPI output.

 Name GPI-Out-X Enter the name of the action triggered by the GPI output.

-Active Hlgh Select the active signal (high or low) required.
-This is determined by the external equipment connected to the
+Active High S Select the active signal (high or low) required.
+This is

 Low GPI output.